 Step 1: Form a Collaborative Planning Team

--of-community approach to developing or updating plans in response to a crisis.
+This step formalizes a whole-of-community approach to developing or updating plans in response to a crisis.
 Forming this team involves clarifying the organizational leadership’s intent for such plans.
 Leaders may scope emergency management plans to support the organization’s mission, goals, values, and strategic-level risks—for example, by ensuring that the plans are sustainable over time.
 Many organizations may not have the assets or qualified personnel in-house to sustain operations past a 24- to 72-hour period.
 The plan must reflect this temporal limit and ultimately specify a transition or shutdown phase as well as required recovery tasks to regain “normal operations.”

 Obtaining leadership “buy-in” early in the planning process is critical to the plan’s acceptance.
 Engaging with senior leadership shows the team’s interest in their leaders and allows leaders to recognize the importance of preparing their organizations for a crisis.
 Together, both senior leaders and the Collaborative Planning Team can forge a comprehensive plan agreeable to stakeholders and manageable within the organization’s leadership hierarchy.